PiresMA/epidemic_like_models/README.md

 * Zhao, Laijun, et al. "Rumor spreading model with consideration of forgetting mechanism: A case of online blogging LiveJournal."
 Physica A: Statistical Mechanics and its Applications 390.13 (2011): 2619-2625.
 * Borge-Holthoefer, Javier, and Yamir Moreno.
 "Absence of influential spreaders in rumor dynamics."
 Physical Review E 85.2 (2012): 026116.
 * Daley, D. J., and David G. Kendall.
 "Stochastic rumours."
 IMA Journal of Applied Mathematics 1.1 (1965): 42-55.
-D. P. Maki and M. Thompson, Mathematical models and applications: with emphasis on the social life, and management sciences (Prentice Hall, 1973).
+* D. P. Maki and M. Thompson, Mathematical models and applications: with emphasis on the social life, and management sciences (Prentice Hall, 1973).
+* Huang, Wentao.
+On rumour spreading with skepticism and denial.
+Working paper, 2011.
+* Song, Naixiang.
+"Dynamical interplay between the dissemination of scientific knowledge and rumor spreading in emergency."
+Physica A: Statistical Mechanics and its Applications 461 (2016): 73-84.
+* Zhao, Laijun, Jiajia Wang, and Rongbing Huang.
+"Immunization against the spread of rumors in homogenous networks."
+PloS one 10.5 (2015): e0124978.

 Computer virus spreading
 * Liu, Wanping, et al. "Modeling the spread of malware with the influence of heterogeneous immunization."
 Applied Mathematical Modelling 40.4 (2016): 3141-3152.